 Unit A is the one to watch.
 At $18/SF against a $24 market, it has the largest below-market spread in the building, and the lease expires at the end of Year 2.
 Unit C is already month-to-month.
 Units B and D are locked in and anchor your income stream.

-Year 1 NOI — before you pick a price
+Year 1 NOI — before we pick a price

-NOI doesn’t depend on what you pay, so calculate it first.
-The $3,000 CapEx reserve is contributed at closing and recovered at resale — it doesn’t reduce annual cash flow.
+Calculating the NOI is usually a good place to start.
+The $3,000 CapEx reserve is contributed at closing and recovered at resale — so it’s not part of NOI, and it doesn’t reduce annual cash flow.

 Deriving an offer price